 Benefits and COVID-19

-If you are unable to work due to COVID-19 there may be financial help available.
+If your income has been affected by COVID-19 there may be financial help available.

 Self Isolation Support Grants

 The Scottish Welfare Fund administer the Scottish Government Self Isolation Support Grants (SISGs).

 The purpose of the grant is to assist people in receipt of low incomes to self-isolate to prevent the spread of COVID-19.
 This should support people to be able to afford to comply with the Test & Protect Service's requirement for them to self-isolate during the 10 day period.